shuiruge/learning-sicp/chapter-1.md

 It is even good practice to write some tests before you implement, in order to have some example inputs and outputs in your mind.

+# Summary 1

+For now:
+1. The basic syntax of Python on function defining have been shown, including
+   1. def
+   1. documentation
+   1. if-else
+   1. while
+   1. doctest & assertion
+1. The important conception "environment" has been declared: It means the state of your computer.
+1. Abstraction: A repetitious pattern (for now, it is values) shall be abstracted out, by, such as, defining a function.
+After assigning a name to it, we then just need to call this name again and again.

+In the next, we will learn higher-order function.

+# Higher-Order Function

+To express certain general patterns as named concepts, we will need to construct functions that can accept other functions as arguments or return functions as values.
+Functions that manipulate functions are called _higher-order functions_.

+A wonderful instance is shown in the lecture ([here] (http://inst.eecs.berkeley.edu/~cs61a/book/chapters/functions.html#functions-as-arguments) is the link).
+It is concise enough that any re-statement may be foolish.

+## General Function

+*Repetition is the power of computer.* So, we shall keep function defined general as possible as we can, so that an user-defined function can be applied here and there, with so many times.
+This is what we call the abstraction of function.

+### Instance: Golden-ratio

+First,

+	def improve(update, isclose, guess=1):
+        while not isclose(guess):
+            guess = update(guess)
+        return guess

+*This function "improve" represents a general algorithm, by which many tasks, such as Newton's method of solving formula, finding pi, finding square of a number, can be done!!*

+For this specific instance, we just need to fill in the parameters "update" and "isclose".

+While, "isclose" can also be general:

+	def near(x, f, g):
+        return approx_eq(f(x), g(x))

+	def approx_eq(x, y, tolerance=1e-3):
+        return abs(x - y) < tolerance

+These are general definition of (the word) "near".
+For our instance, "isclose" shall be constructed from the definition of words, as:

+	def square_near_successor(guess):
+        return near(guess, square, successor)

+where
+	def square(x):
+	    return x * x

+	def successor(x):
+	    return x + 1

+So, it is only the parameter "update" that is specific for our instance.
+By mathematical rule, it is defined as:

+	def golden_update(guess):
+        return 1/guess + 1

+Finally, golden_ratio can be gained by calling:

+	>>> improve(golden_update, square_near_successor)
+	1.6180371352785146

+### Testing

+Mathematically, there is another formula for golden_ratio, which is

+	phi = 1/2 + pow(5, 1/2)/2

+It can be used as a testing for our previous definition of functions:

+	def near_test():
+        assert near(phi, square, successor), 'phi * phi is not near phi + 1'

+	def improve_test():def improve_test():
+        approx_phi = improve(golden_update, square_near_successor)
+        assert approx_eq(phi, approx_phi), 'phi differs from its approximation'

+## How Words are Defined and Lojban

+(Please skip this section!)

+In this section, functions are tried to be viewed as words.
+We try to illustrate how words are defined.
+This finally lead us to Lojban.

+This instance also illustrates how words, even in natural language, are defined.
+In computer, functions (words) are defined in a general and abstract way, such as the "near".
+But, abstraction also brings clearness!
+(As it is so in the definition of word "symmetry"!)

+For simplicity, focus on function "near" and word "near" in English.

+	def near(x, f, g):
+        return approx_eq(f(x), g(x))

+	def approx_eq(x, y, tolerance=1e-3):
+        return abs(x - y) < tolerance

+We say "approximately equal" of A and B in English means more than this definition.
+Such as saying A's taste and B's taste are approximately equal.
+Taste does not belong to field of reals, on which "abs()" is defined, on which "approx_eq()" is defined.
+But, if taste can be numerical, all is right.

+Also, in English, we can say two places are near, instead of two real numbers.
+But if GPS is employed, position of place can be numerical.
+Then all is right.

+But, this numerical property is itself inessential!
+Indeed, in _Mathematica_, all is replacement.
+So, in _Mathematica_, function "near()" can be defined empirically.
+We can define whether "Alice" and "Bob" is near or not (remind that the return of "near()" is boolean).
+But, this definition is not abstracted, since it is an instance!
+Must a definition of word in English be abstracted??